jesperancinha/historic-tech/Readme.md

 ## Structure

--   [Talks](./talks) - All materials for current applications to talks and/or actual talks
--   [YouTube's sessions](./you-tube-sessions) - All projects made for my YouTube sessions.
+-   [Talks](./talks) - All projects used as a support for my talks in current and past application processes.
+-   [Demo-Projects](./demo-projects) - All projects used as a support to articles and videos of mine on the web.
+-   [Experiments](./experiments) - Experimental projects that aren't considered stable, nor do they serve a specific purpose.
+They are purely experimental, and they may be moved to [Demo projects](./demo-projects) when they meet the requirements.

 ## Setup